-"Faith, Doubt, and Reason" explores scholarly questions of existential interest.
+"Faith, Doubt, and Reason" explores scholarly questions of great existential interest.
 What various forms of faith exist?
 What obstacles exist to faith?
 What thoughts and experiences trigger doubt?
 In what ways do doubt and reason undermine or reinforce faith?
 How far can reason take us?
+What is the relation of faith and reason?

-The seminar explores faith, doubt, and reason not only in relation to God and religious questions, but also in relation to one's sense of self, trust in other persons, belief in institutions, and identification with values and ideas.
+The seminar explores faith, doubt, and reason in relation not only to God and religious questions but also to one's sense of self, trust in other persons, belief in institutions, and identification with values and ideas.
 Readings will be taken from, among others, Plato, the Bible, Lessing, Kierkegaard, Nietzsche, Freud, John Paul II, and Benedict XVI.
 The course integrates literary and artistic works (including artworks and films) as well as sociological data.
 Toward the end of the semester students will have the freedom to choose the final readings or assignments.